 However, people with this skin tone have high concentrations of melanin.
 As a result, they are at great risk to suffer hyperpigmentation due to sunburn or harsh chemicals from skincare products.
-Also, the wrong use of skincare products can easily bleach their skins.
+Also, the wrong use of skin care products can easily bleach their skin.

 7. Peanut Butter Brown Skin